‘Friday Update’: Working with app reviews during ticket traffic spikes

-You can go even deeper and segregate further by reviews with text in them.
-In the first case, you’ll gain a bird' eye view of the situation, while in the second, you’ll receive more tangible insights about what exactly is frustrating your users.
+You can further segregate by reviews with text in them.
+In the first case, you’ll gain a bird's eye view of the situation, while in the second, you’ll receive more tangible insights about what exactly is frustrating your users.
 It is also important to watch the dynamics of ratings as a whole, not only the reaction to the last update, as users in certain regions may be more likely than others to leave critical reviews.

 So far, we’ve learned that US users are more receptive to changes.
 What next?

-Once you’ve identified the critical regions - ie, the ones with the highest percentage of 1-3 star reviews - we recommend performing a more detailed analysis on the contents of these reviews and bucketing them into separate topics.
+Once you’ve identified the critical regions - i.e., the ones with the highest percentage of 1-3 star reviews - we recommend performing a more detailed analysis of the contents of these reviews and bucketing them into separate topics.
 You can see the initial filter in the screenshot below.

 Briefly reviewing the feedback manually will allow you to segment different topics inside this big issue.
 Even in a use case as straightforward as monetization implementation, there will likely be a lot of nuances.
 Below, you can see various types of feedback that all fall under this wider umbrella: